RAF Metheringham: Post war, museum and squadron memorial

 Although the airfield site would remain fairly intact into the 1950s, its hangars and most of the domestic buildings had been demolished by 1970.
 The airfield itself had been sold off for farming in 1961/62 with some hardstandings removed.
 Parts of runways 07/25 and 13/31 were pressed into service to reinstate two minor roads that had been subsumed into the airfield in 1942.
 Several technical site buildings still remain in use, converted to modern commercial purposes.
 Some signs of this once active airfield still remain.
 On the original communal accommodation site south-south-west of the main airfield, near King's Covert and Westmoor Farm, many of the original buildings still stand.

 The former station's ration store has now been restored and houses the Metheringham Airfield Visitor Centre, featuring an exhibition of photographs and memorabilia recalling life on an operational Second World War airfield.
-The visitor centre opens on Wednesday, Saturday and Sunday afternoons between the last week of March and the last week of October each year and also displays a small collection of post-war RAF jet aircraft in varying stages of restoration.
+The visitor centre opens on Wednesday, Saturday and Sunday afternoons between the last week of March and the last week of October each year.

 Close by are the remains of the concrete runways and perimeter tracks, and the memorial garden and plinth dedicated to No. 106 Squadron.
 A ghostly young lady is said to haunt the area close to the airfield.

-BAC Jet Provost XS186 has been based on site since 2004, and following an extensive restoration programme it is maintained in taxiable condition by the XS186 Crew.